-As the author of our cookbook notes, "'Velvet' cakes started showing up in the late 1800s, the name referring to any cake with an especially fine crumb.
-Red velvet cake, meanwhile, grew in popularity in the 20th century (perhaps because red food coloring, a key ingredient in the cake, became readily available)."
+"Velvet" cakes started showing up in the late 1800s, the name referring to any cake with an especially fine crumb.
+Red velvet cake, meanwhile, grew in popularity in the 20th century (perhaps because red food coloring, a key ingredient in the cake, became readily available).

 Valentine's